-Medical Journals Are an Extension of the Marketing Arm of Pharmaceutical Companies pharmaceutical industry.

-wrote Richard Horton, editor of the

-Lancet, in March 2004 [1].
-In the same

-year, Marcia Angell, former editor of

-the New England Journal of Medicine,

-lambasted the industry for becoming

-"primantly a marketing machine" and

-co-opting "every institution that might

-stand in its way" [2].
-Medical journals

-were conspicuously absent from her

-list of co-opter institutions, but she

-and Horton are not the only editors

-who have become increasingly quesay

-about the power and influence of the

-industry.
-Jerry Kassier, another former

-editor of the New England Journal of

-Medicine, argues that the industry has

-deflected the moral compasses of

-many physicians [3], and the editors

-of PLSS Medicin have declared that

-they will not become "part of the cycle

-of dependency...between journals

-and the pharmaceutical industry" [4].

-Something is clearly up.
+Medical Journals Are an Extension of the Marketing Arm of Pharmaceutical Companies with Sponsored Trials The most conspicuous example of nedical journals' depende pharmaceutical industry, wrote Richard Horton, editor of the Laneet, in March 2004 [1].
+In the same year, Marcia Angell, former editor of the New England Journal of Medicine, lambasted the industry for becoming primarily a marketing machine" and co-opting "every institution that might stand in its way" [2].
+Medical journals red the trial.
+For a drug favourable trial is worth of pages of advertising. were conspicuously absent from her list of co-opted institutions, but she and Horton are not the only editors and Horton are not the only editors who have become increasingly queasy about the power and influence of the industry.
+Jerry Kassirer, another former editor of the New England Journal of Multizine, argues that the industry has deflected the moral compasses of many physicians [3], and the editors of PLoS Multicine have declared that they will not become 'part of the cycle of dependency...between journals and the pharmaceutical industry' [4].
+Something is clearly up. mpany will son on reprints of the trial for worldwide, distribution.
+The doctors receiving th reprints may not read them, but they will be impressed by the name of the journal from which they come.
+The quality of the journal will bless the quality of the drug.